-- 4) checking with the advising office to determine if there is a contract in effect for the time period you will be there, and if not, completing the following google form so signatures can be routed through the advising office and TAMU contracts - a. https://docs.google.com/forms/d/e/1FAlpQLSerVQgEMkFloO8EreK1wy0lrWuz TW0KhMtCAz3l2e7keHo5bA/viewform
+- 4) checking with the advising office to determine if there is a contract in effect for the time period you will be there, and if not, completing the following google form so signatures can be routed through the advising office and TAMU contracts - a. https://docs.google.com/forms/d/e/1FAIpQLSerVQgEMkFloO8EreK1wy0lrWuzTW 0KhMtCAz3l2e7keHo5bA/viewform date of the practicum.

-This needs to be done prior to the registration of classes in the semester before you'd like to begin the practicum and no later than 2 months before the start date of the practicum.
 Check for the exact date on the "Important Dates" notice each semester.
 You cannot begin the practicum experience until the contract/Memorandum of Understanding has cleared the contracts office at TAMU and the site.
 You will also need to document via an agreement between you and the supervisor(s) clearly articulating your time commitment, weekly and for what length of time.
 This form also clarifies the types of tasks you might be involved in during the practicum.
 Clarification in advance can avoid misunderstanding and miscommunication later on.
 At the conclusion of the practicum experience, your site supervisor will complete and evaluate your competencies; you will not receive a grade until this is received.
 You will also be asked, each semester, to evaluate the site.
 The form for you to evaluate the site is will be distributed to you by the Training Director at the end of each semester and a copy will be filled for quality check purposes.